rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 for PhDs in India.
 The why under 25k students graduate with a degree?
 In 2019, the enrollment figure was 202550.
 So, even assuming average tenure of the program is 5 years, we should be producing at least 50k PhDs per year (calculating at a mean completion rate of lower than 25%).
 The mean completion rate is not even 11% of the enrollment.
 US universities annually enroll a little over a million of international students.
 The [mean completion rate for PhD from
 US is over 50%](https://www.apa.org/gradpsych/2008/11/phd).
-Many would think that comparison with USA is not fair.
-However, I believe there is no reason to compare demographically with lesser developed nations when we aspire to become world leaders.
+Many would say that comparison with USA is not fair.
+However, I believe there is no reason to compare demographically with lesser developed nations if we aspire to become world leaders.

-The number of international students in Indian institutions is just 46k in 2021-2022 which dropped by 2% from the previous year.
-The international students account for [35% of Phd enrollments](https://monitor.icef.com/2023/10/further-growth-in-international-enrolment-in-us-graduate-programmes/) in US universities.
-I came across an [insightful post](https://www.quora.com/Why-did-the-Indian-education-system-fail-compared-to-the-global-universities-and-colleges) in quora by
-Anbazhagan Ambrose explaining the issues that dissuade international student to opt for enrollment in Indian institutions.
-Our attitude towards education remains largely and pathetically theory oriented.
-We produce loud mouth bable.
+The number of international students in Indian institutions is just about 46k in 2021-2022 which dropped by 2% from the previous year.
+The international students account for [35% of Phd enrollments](https://monitor.icef.com/2023/10/further-growth-in-international-enrolment-in-us-graduate-programmes/) in private not for profig US universities.
+There is an [insightful post](https://www.quora.com/Why-did-the-Indian-education-system-fail-compared-to-the-global-universities-and-colleges) in quora by Anbazhagan Ambrose explaining the issues that dissuade international students to opt for enrollment in Indian institutions.
+Our attitude towards education remains pathetically theory oriented.
+Often well networked loud mouth babblers and people with specific agenda sieze control of discourse in academic decision making.
+Unfortunately, our system can neither recognize nor disassociate them from government policy making.

 major issue in persuing Ph Ds in India. about the difficulties that students face in persuing a Ph.
 D. in India.
 Not all universities including IITs or IISc offer a decent work environment for
 Ph.
 D. scholars.
 Some of issues related environment arise due to r.
 Ph.
 D.